 Inspire Brands is the umbrella group formed in 2018 following the purchase by Arby's of restaurant rival Buffalo Wild Wings.
 Both brands are among the Top 20 US chains by system sales, and the group has continued to add aggessively to its brand portfolio.
 Arby's is best-known for freshly sliced hot roast beef sandwiches served burger-style in a round bun with curly fries.
 More recently it has expanded its menu into other meats, toasted subs and a variety of other deli-style meal items.
-NRN estimated US system sales of $3.9bn in 2019, putting the chain a distant second behind Subway in the limited service sandwich segment.
-It has 3,300 outlets in the US and a small but growing international presence, mainly in Canada but also Turkey and the Middle East.
+NRN estimated US system sales of $4.0bn in 2020, putting the chain a distant second behind Subway in the limited service sandwich segment.
+It has 3,374 outlets in the US and a small but growing international presence, mainly in Canada but also Turkey and the Middle East.
 The business was owned for several years by investment group Triarc, but following the acquisition of larger chain Wendy's in 2008, the Arby's business became increasingly overshadowed.
 It was sold to private equity fund Roark Capital in 2011, and performance improved significantly.
-In 2017, Roark funded the $2.9bn buyout of publicly quoted sports bar chain Buffalo Wild Wings (system sales of $3.8bn in 2019 from 1,200 US outlets).
+In 2017, Roark funded the $2.9bn buyout of publicly quoted sports bar chain Buffalo Wild Wings (system sales of $4.1bn in 2020 from 1,267 US outlets).
 They are accompanied by emerging TexMex chain Rusty Taco.
-Later in 2018, Inspire agreed to buy burger chain Sonic for $2.3bn.
-That is now the group's biggest business with system sales of $4.4bn in 2019.
-Subway rival Jimmy John's, already owned by parent Roark, transferred into Inspire that same year, adding another $2.1bn in system sales.
-The combined group has system sales of $14.6bn from over 2,700 outlets spread across the US.
+Later in 2018, Inspire agreed to buy burger chain Sonic Dive-In for $2.3bn.
+That is now the group's biggest business with system sales of almost $4.4bn in 2020.
+Subway rival Jimmy John's, already owned by parent Roark, transferred into Inspire that same year, adding almost another $2.2bn in system sales.
+The combined group has system sales of almost $15bn from almost 11,000 outlets spread across the US.
 Separately, Roark also owns CKE Restaurants, parent to the Carl's Jr and Hardee's chains.
 In 2020, in its biggest deal to-date, Inspire agreed to acquire coffee and ice cream rival Dunkin Brands for $11.3bn in debt.
 Arby's was founded in 1964 by brothers Leroy and Forest Raffel, already well-experienced in the food service business.
 The name was actually inspired by the initials for Raffel Brothers - or RB - but most customers have always assumed it stands for Roast Beef.
 Paul Brown is CEO of Inspire Brands.
 Jim Taylor succeeded Rob Lynch as president of Arby's in 2019.
 John Bowie is COO of Buffalo Wild Wings.

 Capsule checked 4th August 2020